milanvaw5/PersonalProject/README.md

 _First of all, Thanks for joining me on my journey!_

+## The Client:
+This project is for myself.

 ## The Concept:
 My idea; for my project I want to go very experimental.
 Try something new and combine it with the things I have seen in my course at Howest over the past years.